How to watch San Francisco Giants vs. St. Louis Cardinals

-The San Francisco Giants kick off a four-game series against the St. Louis Cardinals tonight at Oracle Park.
+The San Francisco Giants take on the St. Louis Cardinals again today in game two of this four-game series.

-It’ll be another bullpen game today, with Mauricio Llovera getting the opener role.
-Llovera has appeared in three games for the Giants since being called up during the Covid-19 wave this last week, for a total of three innings, allowing one run on three hits between the three.

-The Giants will be facing Miles Mikolas, who enters tonight’s game with a 1.52 ERA, 2.87 FIP with 25 strikeouts to four walks in 29.2 innings pitched.
-His last start was against the Arizona Diamondbacks on Saturday, where he went seven innings, allowing two runs on four hits, striking out seven in what amounted to an 0-2 loss.
+Starting for the Giants will be Alex Cobb, who enters tonight’s game with a 5.40 ERA, 1.80 FIP, with 14 strikeouts to five walks in 10 innings pitched.
+This will be Cobb’s fourth start for the season, having missed one due to a groin strain.
+His last was against the Washington Nationals on Sunday, in which he “allowed” five runs (only one earned) on four hits, walking three in less than an inning, before being replaced by Sam Long.

+Taking the mound for the Cardinals will be Jordan Hicks, a 25 year old right hander in his fourth season with the organization.
+He’ll be making his fourth start of the season, entering tonight’s game with a 3.65 ERA, 5.28 FIP with 13 strikeouts to eight hits in 12.1 innings, averaging three innings per start.

+Pre-game moves: Mauricio Llovera and Sam Long were optioned to Sacramento, LaMonte Wade, Jr. was activated off of the IL and is leading off and playing right field, and Sean Hjelle has been called up to make his major league debut.

 Lineups